Facial Liposuction | Princeton Junction & Mercerville NJ

 What is Liposuction?

-“Liposuction,” as the name literally implies, is a surgical procedure which removes fatty deposits with a surgical suction device.
-In the delicate facial region, this is most often accomplished with various sizes and shapes of special narrow tubes (canulas) which are attached to a suction syringe.
+“Liposuction,” as the name literally implies, is a surgical procedure that removes fatty deposits with a surgical suction device.
+In the delicate facial region, this is most often accomplished with various sizes and shapes of special narrow tubes (cannulas) which are attached to a suction syringe.
 Most of these tubes are 3 to 4 millimeters in diameter, about the diameter of a pencil.